abeerbadawi/RadViz-Plotly-Examples/README.md

 ## About
 The RadViz-Plotly is developed by a research group on the IoT lab at Ontario tech university.
 The Radviz-Plotly package has two functions, 2DRadViz that plots the 2D Radial visualization and 3DRadViz that plots Radial visualization, using the powerful interactive tools in Plotly library.
+One of the projects for the data visualization course at Ontario Tech university is to apply the Function on 20 datasets from UCI and plot them in 2D and 3D.
+For more information please check this link: https://github.com/abeerbadawi/RadVis3D

 ## Contact Us
  **Email:** abdelrahman.elewah@ontariotechu.net